tarantool/ansible-cartridge/examples/getting-started-app/README.md

 [vagrant@vm1 ~]$ exit
 ```

-You can check that application files were placed in `/usr/share/tarantool/getting-started-app/` dir on virtual machines.
+You can check that application files were placed in the
+`/usr/share/tarantool/getting-started-app/` directory on the virtual machines.

-The same for `vm2`.
+Do the same for `vm2`.

-Note, that if your app uses opensource Tarantool, your package has Tarantool dependency.
+Note that if your application uses an open-source Tarantool version, your package
+has a Tarantool dependency.
-Tarantool Cartridge role would enable Tarantool package repo to let Tarantool to be automatically installed with your application.
+The Tarantool Cartridge role will enable a Tarantool package repository to let
+Tarantool be automatically installed with your application.
-If you want to install Tarantool by yourself (e.g. from package), you can set `cartridge_enable_tarantool_repo` variable to `false`.
+If you want to install Tarantool yourself (e.g. from a package), you can set
+the `cartridge_enable_tarantool_repo` variable to `false`.

 ### Start instances

-Next, configure and start instances.
+Next, configure and start the instances.

-Add `cartridge_instances`, `cartridge_cluster_cookie` and `cartridge_defaults` sections:
+Add the sections `cartridge_instances`, `cartridge_cluster_cookie` and
+`cartridge_defaults`:

-(You always can go [here](#full-inventory) to understand where to put new sections)
+(You can look up [here](#full-inventory) anytime to understand where to put
+new sections.)

 ```yaml
 ---